 Even reading this article has changed your brain.

-Giving your brain the food, exercise, and mental stimulation it needs promotes the growth of new brain cells and the formation of new neural connections.
+You can encourage brain plasticity by giving your brain the food, exercise, and mental stimulation it needs to promote the growth of new brain cells and the formation of new neural connections.

 The study of neuroplasticity is still a brand-new science.

-We can expect to hear a lot more about it in the future especially as it relates to treating brain diseases and disorders.
+We can expect to hear a lot more about it in the future including how it relates to treating brain diseases and disorders.